How has the lockdown developed the UK’s eCommerce habits

-According to Google, when the UK went into lockdown and people were told to stay at home as much as possible and all non-essential shops were closed, online searches surged to record highs.
+According to Google, when the UK went into lockdown and people were told to stay at home as much as possible and all non-essential shops were closed, online searches surged to record highs which in term helped the eCommerce side of the internet.
 Delivery of cream tea items and gardening tools topped the search lists.

 Based on the number of births recorded between 2000-2018 there were about 3 million under 18s in England and Wales who experienced a birthday during lockdown, and in the first week after lockdown there was a rise in searches for birthday items such as cakes and balloons as people tried to make celebrations special in the absence of parties with family and friends.
 With Easter also coming a few weeks into the full lowdown period there was a surge in people trying to get hold of chocolate eggs by supermarket delivery.

 Now that lockdown has been slowly easing over the past few weeks, research has shown that only 16% of UK consumers intend to return to their old shopping habits, signifying the lasting change that Covid-19 will have on the retail industry and the cementing of eCommerce habits.

 The research conducted by Wunderman Thomson which surveyed 2,000 UK consumers on their recent shopping habits discovered that, the need for safety during the lockdown has resulted in a shift in shoppers’ habits and traits with a particular trend towards online channels.

 Online purchasing accounted for 62% of all shopping during lockdown compared to 43% before the pandemic.
 Although online shopping is predicted to account for over half (51%) of all spending in the near future, it will remain higher than it was before the pandemic.
 Fear of contracting the virus from future outbreaks will also play its part in driving online spending as people are scared of shopping in-store.